en

 You could have omitted that last phrase in your letter.

-My name is omitted from the list.
+My name was omitted from the list.